octo-technology/OpenTezos/docs/dapp/front.md

 ## New raffle button

 ### web3 installation
 In this part, we will need the standard [web3 package](https://www.npmjs.com/package/web3).
 It is used to interact with _Ethereum_ networks.
-In our case, we will use the `utils.asciiToHex` function, to convert string into bytes
+In our case, we will use the `utils.asciiToHex` function, to convert `string` into `bytes`.

 ``` shell
 $ yarn add web3
 ```

 ### Implementation
-The raffle information entered by the user will be used during the contract call.
+The contract call to the `openRaffle` entrypoint will use The raffle information entered by the user.
 First, let's add a button that will trigger this call.

 Let's create a `LaunchRaffleButton` component.
 This component will contain the contract call logic.